 Tropical Storm Irene of 2011 impacted countless Vermont communities, causing severe damage and losses in many areas, including the Mad River Valley.
 One particularly affected site was Bridge Street in Waitsfield, adjacent to the historic “Big Eddy” Covered Bridge, the oldest covered bridge in operation in Vermont.
 In August 2011, the surge lifted the historic Waitsfield Barbershop from its foundation and drove it into the neighboring building, destroying the barbershop and leaving scars along the riverbank.

 However, like many Vermont communities, the people of the Mad River Valley did not succumb to the devastation.
-They banded together, assisting each other long after the waters had receded.
+Instead, they came together and strengthened their ties, assisting each other long after the waters had receded.
 From the challenges presented by this natural disaster emerged an opportunity to rethink the community’s values and needs, and re-envision this space in its new form.

 In collaboration with the town, MRVPD applied for and received $180,000 in Community Development Block Grant Disaster Recovery II funding, and the 10% municipal match was approved at the 2014 Waitsfield Town Meeting.

-This project also received two awards recognizing achievement of outstanding community planning within the state.: The 2014 Project of the Year Award by the Vermont Planners Association (VPA) as well as the 2014 Vermont Public Places Award, a program honoring Vermont’s public places that recognize special public spaces, the corridors that connect them, or networks of public spaces which have been defined or enriched by planning or design, as well as regulations that promote positive, public uses and benefits.
+This project also received two awards recognizing achievement of outstanding community planning within the state: The 2014 Project of the Year Award by the Vermont Planners Association (VPA) as well as the 2014 Vermont Public Places Award, which "recognizes special public spaces, the corridors that connect them, or networks of public spaces which have been defined or enriched by planning or design, as well as regulations that promote positive, public uses and benefits" (VT Urban & Community Forestry, 2019).

 Warren Main Street Improvement Project:

-The Town of Warren has since committed to pursuing these goals, accomplishing Main Street and bridge improvements, traffic calming through alternative paving strategies, and the preparation of a space for a Town Green (in initial phases in 2018).
+The Town of Warren has committed to pursuing these goals and, as of 2019, has accomplished Main Street and bridge improvements, traffic calming through alternative paving strategies, and preparation of a space for a Town Green.

 The photos below show the initial 2013 concepts for streetscape improvements and infill on Main Street in Warren Village.
 (Source: Warren VDAT Report, 2014).

-Following the VDAT Report, MRVPD applied for and received $275,000 of Community Development Block Grant Disaster Recovery II (CDBG DR) funding to accomplish stamped paving for parking and part of the roadway to calm traffic and create a pedestrian-friendly environment.
-Trees were planted and bollards were installed to enhance the streetscape and provide further traffic calming.
+Following the VDAT Report, MRVPD applied for and received $275,000 of Community Development Block Grant Disaster Recovery II (CDBG DR) funding to implement the report's recommendations.
+Community enhancements included laying textured pavement in parking areas and part of the roadway to calm traffic and create a pedestrian-friendly environment.
+Trees were also planted and bollards were installed to enhance the streetscape and provide further traffic calming.
 These efforts have enhanced the landscape and Village gateway while improving safety, accessibility, and comfort to walkers, bicyclists, and other multimodal users.

 Additional projects from the VDAT Report recommendations are currently in progress in Warren.